 - Improve blood flow

 The American Journal of Clinical Nutrition supports these claims.
 It was determined that hesperidin, a type of flavonoid, is linked to lower blood pressure levels.

-Oranges contain many plant compounds that work as antioxidants.
-Antioxidants have been linked to a lowered risk of many age-related diseases, such as:
+Oranges contain plant compounds that are antioxidants.
+Antioxidants have been linked to a reduced risk of: